janpetzold/hyperstore/README.md

 #### Load test update

-Now it may be desired to replace the deafult load script with a custom one.
+Now it may be desired to replace the default load script with a custom one.
 See `locustfile.py` on what is currently used.
-To replace that without opening another port SSM can also be used, it is not very elegant but essentially we encode the file to Base64 here and "upload" it via echo command which works reliably (at least whenf ile is in kByte range).
+To replace that without opening another port SSM can also be used, it is not very elegant but essentially we encode the file to Base64 here and "upload" it via echo command which works reliably (at least when file is in kByte range).

     base64_loadtest=$(base64 -w 0 locustfile.py)
     echo $base64_loadtest